 The flight to Dublin was cramped but uneventful.
 Once we arrived at our apartment it wasn’t quite ready from the previous tenants, so we deposited our luggage and went for a long stroll.

-Dublin was cold, rainy, windy, but wonderful.
+Dublin was cold, rainy, windy, and wonderful.
 It’s a big city, crowded and bustling, yet charming and friendly.
 Over the next few days it was not only cold, rainy, and windy, but also sunny and it even snowed one morning.
 The weather can be rather changeable.

 We first wandered over the River Liffey to Trinity College, founded in 1592.
 Situated in the center of old Dublin, it houses the Book of Kells, a beautifully illuminated manuscript of the four Gospels of the New Testament created c.800 AD.
 The exhibits surrounding the manuscript were very well done, explaining not only the history of the Book of Kells and much of its graphic symbolism but also the skills of the artisans who created the book.